| | | | | Learning

 drawstring to pull pouch closed); make pouch large enough to hold money

 as well a purchased goods.
+Simple garments, one for each

 child: purchase inexpensive pillowcases from a place like Amvets; cut neck